erobwen/liquid/readme.md

 8. **Real OOP for models** with polymorphism, model extension and inheritance etc. for efficient programming and code reuse.
 9. **REACT integration**, supporting recursive reactive views.
 Other UI frameworks could be used, or none, but Liquid comes bundeled with a through REACT integration.

-In addition, Liquid has been built, based upon the [here](documents/guiding_principles.md) guiding principles.
+In addition, Liquid has been built, based upon the following [guiding principles](documents/guiding_principles.md).

 # Continous data structure synchronization